gpolitog/quasar-kitchen-sink-v2/README.md

 Be sure to carefully read [Layouts - basic usage](http://quasar-framework.org/components/layout-overview.html#Basic-Usage)

+I initially had problems making drawers work on Chrome (Developer channel) but they worked just fine on the Brave browser.
+Your mileage might vary, be careful!

 ## Toolbars

 Ideally toolbars and drawers should be independent components.

+`layout.vue`

 ```html
 <toolbar slot="header" class="toolbar inverted orange">